Royal celebrations, prestigious institutions and access to the most refined talent

 - Culture: Royal celebrations are a big deal in the U.K. Queen Elizabeth celebrates her birthday twice a year, on her actual birthday, April 21, and again on the second Saturday in June, for a parade called the Trooping of the Colour.
 In 2011, the day Prince William and Catherine Middleton were married was declared a national holiday, which meant an extra day off work for employees that year.

-Whether you’re just beginning to explore growing your workforce in the U.K., or you already have contractors in country and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play.
+Whether you’re just beginning to explore growing your workforce in the U.K., or you already have contractors in country and are looking to expand their roles compliantly, we can help you navigate the employment laws and cultural considerations that come into play when hiring in the U.K.

 To date, Safeguard Global has helped 125 companies employ more than 700 people in the U.K. Contact us today to schedule a free consultation with one of our global solutions experts.